Aether-FGFS/Bombable-AI-Aircrafts/README.md

 Installation:

 To install this addon, copy and paste files from download into fgdata folder, following file structure.
+ Run AI Scenarios to use AI airplanes.

 Always remember, that war is Disaster for regular people and soldiers.